marctorsoc/lingua-quest/README.md

 - Add tutorial after Welcome (first time mandatory, later as optional) and as a button in settings

-- Remove values in welcome form when logout

-- Update App language in settings picker when changing user

-- Set default values in settings when new user

-- Update picker to see if warnings go out.
-Otherwise, silence warnings

-- Translate texts in getNextButtonMessage

 ----------- ENOUGH FOR GOOGLE PLAY ---------

 - Start with app language from the the one configured in the phone
 - Disable immersive mode by default, and add to settings to enable.
 Remove status bar as well in immersive mode
 - re-enable confetti.
 Right now makes it too slow on Android
+- Update picker to see if warnings go out.
+Otherwise, silence warnings
 - Fix selected app language in settings when loading another user.
 There is some code comment that creates an infinite loop
 - Show translations for answers when reviewing if clicked